getporter/porter/docs/content/parameters.md

 the command using the `--parameter-set` or `-p` flag, e.g.
 `porter install -p myparamset`.

+If you are creating parameter sets manually, you can use the [Parameter Set Schema] to validate that you have created it properly.

+[Parameter Set Schema]: /src/pkg/schema/parameter-set.schema.json

 ## User-specified values

 A user may also supply parameter values when invoking an action on the bundle.